Playing in the NBA is really tough. It’s even tougher when you have been the best player on your team your whole life.

 2005 – Gerald Green

-He has had a roller coaster career, playing for 8 different teams (Celtics, Suns, Rockets, Heat, Pacers, Mavs, Nets, Wolves)
+He has had a roller coaster career, playing for 8 different teams (Celtics, Suns, Rockets, Heat, Pacers, Mavs, Nets, Wolves).
+He is currently on his second tenure with the Rockets, where he has played since 2017.

 2004 – Dwight Howard

-In the 7 seasons since forcing his way out of Orlando, he has played for 5 different teams – Lakers (1 year), Rockets (3 years), Hawks (1), Hornets (1), Wizards (9 games).
+In the 7 seasons after forcing his way out of Orlando, he has played for 5 different teams – Lakers (1 year), Rockets (3 years), Hawks (1), Hornets (1), Wizards (9 games).

 2003 – Lebron James